jimhill/lemonleaf/README.md

 `$ gulp min-scripts-js`

-Compiles and compresses the JavaScript files found in `src/js` and contatenates them into `dist/theme/js/main.js`.
+Compiles and compresses the JavaScript files found in `src/js/` and contatenates them into `dist/theme/js/main.min.js`.

+---

+### min-vendor-scripts-js

+`$ gulp min-vendor-scripts-js`

+Compiles and compresses any 3rd party vendor JavaScript files found in `src/js/vendors/` and contatenates them into `dist/theme/js/vendors.min.js`.

 ---